-Why we need a new model for raising boys After years of swim lessons when we lived in the Netherlands, which earned them several aquatic accolades, we went to exactly one swim practice once we’d moved to the U.S. when they were 7 and 10.
+After years of swim lessons when we lived in the Netherlands, which earned them several aquatic accolades, we went to exactly one swim practice once we'd moved to the U.S. when they were 7 and 10.
 In an hour of swimming lap after lap, with a constant focus on faster! faster! faster!, they decided it wasn’t for them.
 It wasn’t even close to fun and simply not how they wanted to spend their evenings.

 While they’re decent basketball players, they’re intimidated by the high level of play at our school.
 Even grade 5 team has tryouts and makes cuts.
 So when you’re nine years old and just an average player, it’s high stakes and high stress.
 When my kiddos opted out, I couldn’t really blame them.

 My boys would rather go to the rock gym with their dad.
 Or the skate park with their bros.
 Or ride bikes around the neighbourhood.

 Sure, I do lament they’re not building the friendships, enjoying the sense of teamwork and benefiting from the discipline that youth sports would develop.
 But after my son worked for two years to land an ollie on his skateboard, I see there’s value there, too.
 Maybe even more value.

 Why?
 Because my son chose a goal, worked his butt off, and now has something to show for it, all on his own.
 Practicing for 20 minutes at a time in our the driveway, day in and day out, no scheduled practices, no early morning games, no out-of-town matches, no coaching or cheering or MVP awards or even participation trophies.
 Just my kid and his worn-out shoes for hours and hours., until he landed that ollie.
 And now he’s teaching others to ollie, and working on bigger tricks.